alexjuda/dotfiles/linux/ansible/README.md

 ## Post

-Steps to run manually after on the guest:
+Steps to run manually on the target:

 1. Set up 1Password.
 2. Open neovim.
 Run: `:PaqSync`